Bahalda

 Bahalda is a small town in the Mayurbhanj district of northern Odisha, India.
 Bahalda is the second largest town in the Bamanghaty subdivision, and was the capital of Mayurbhanj in the 14th century.
 Maa Kichakeswari Temple, one of the most famous in northern Odisha, sits in the town.

+History

+Bahalda was headquarters of Bamanghati subdivision until 1919, when the headquarters relocated to Rairangpur.

 Geography

 Bahalda is located at 22.40°N 86.08°E. It has an average elevation of 234 m.
-It is situated 57 km away from Jamshedpur and 97 km away from Baripada, the district headquarters and 300 km away from State capital Bhubaneswar.
+It is situated 57 km away from Jamshedpur, 97 km from Baripada, the district headquarters, and 300 km from State capital Bhubaneswar.